flairNLP/fundus/docs/how_to_contribute.md

 # We want you!

-First of all: Thank you for thinking about making fundus better.
+First of all: Thank you for thinking about making Fundus better.
 We try to tackle news scraping with domain-specific parsers to focus on precise extraction.
 To handle this massive workload, we depend on people like you to contribute.

-# What is fundus
+# What is Fundus

 Fundus aims to be a very lightweight but precise news-scraping library.
 Easy to use while being able to precisely extract information from provided HTML.
-This is possible because fundus, at it's core, is a massive parser library.
+This is possible because Fundus, at it's core, is a massive parser library.
 Rather than automate the extraction layer, we build on handcrafted, and therefore precise, parser.
-This also means: For fundus being able to parse a specific news domain, someone has to write a parser specific to this domain.
+This also means: For Fundus being able to parse a specific news domain, someone has to write a parser specific to this domain.
 And there are a lot of domains.

 # How to contribute